 Nantucket’s culinary scene is bursting with delicious restaurants, and we are doing our best to try them all.
 Each time we visit, we try some new ones and visit old faves.
 In this section, we have included our favorites so far and some of the ones that are still on our list!

 Breakfast – On most mornings, we like to pick up food and eat around the table back at home.
 Located just a block from Harborview is Handlebar Cafe.
 We don’t drink coffee, but we hear their drinks hit the spot, and we can vouch for their yummy apple pastries.
 Also in walking distance is a healthy spot called Lemon Press.
 Their bacon, egg and cheese on an everything bagel breakfast sandwich was our favorite, and we also liked their avocado toast, smoothies and bowls.
-For rich donuts, we took a short uber ride to Downyflake, and for a sit down breakfast, we liked Blackeyed Susan’s.
-Next time, we want to try Met on Main and Island Kitchen!
+For rich donuts, we took a short uber ride to Downyflake, and for a sit down breakfast, we liked Island Kitchen and Blackeyed Susan’s.

 Lunch – For lunch, we like to order sandwiches or eat at family-friendly restaurants.
 The first meal we ever had on Nantucket was sandwiches from Provisions on Straight Wharf, and we dream about them so it’s a must!
 The Turkey Terrific <like Thanksgiving on a sandwich> and Curried Chicken Salad on their special Portuguese bread are our favorites.